Thailand Clings to Hope as Search Goes on for Missing Boys

 “I believe the children are still alive,” says Saikhoe Sai Song, a spiritual leader of the Hmong hill tribe that is peppered across the Thai highlands.
 Clad in a clean, white traditional costume, he seems indifferent to the hundreds of uniformed men and women sloshing through mud to carry out commands—indifferent even to the mud itself.
 Almost 70 years old, he comes here daily and does what he can to try to save the boys.
 He says he is one of just a handful of people who knows the ritual that can convince the mountain spirit to let them go.

-Roughly a thousand people are involved in the monumental effort to reach the missing team, bearing witness either to a miracle or terrible tragedy.
+Roughly a thousand people are involved in the monumental effort to reach the missing team, bearing witness either to a miracle or a terrible tragedy.
 For Narongsak, the governor, all efforts are welcome.

 “We’re starting to see progress,” he says.
 “We are working around the clock, and we still have hope.”